raccoongang/openprocurement.auctions.lease/docs/source/standard/contract.rst

 :leaseDuration:
     `ISO8601 duration`_ object, required

-    Property lease duration in contract.
+    The time span during which a contracted lease is in place.

 :taxHolidays:
     list of :ref:`TaxHolidays`, optional

-    A period during which a person or company is allowed to pay no payment or less than usual.
+    The period during which tax concessions are made for some reason.

 :escalationClauses:
     list of :ref:`EscalationClauses`